Understanding ATM Error Codes and Quick Fixes for Users

 Invalid Card Shown

-You should check if your card is inserted correctly and if it’s visually damaged.
 Sometimes, a simple reinsertion or cleaning of the magnetic stripe can resolve the issue.
 If the problem persists, your card might be faulty or incompatible.
+A startup founder in Patna once faced this when their international debit card was not accepted by a local ATM.

 Cash Not Dispensed

 This is one of the most concerning errors, especially if your account has been debited but no cash came out.
 It usually means there was a mechanical issue with the ATM’s cash dispenser.
-The machine registered the transaction but failed to deliver the physical money.

-You must immediately note the ATM’s location, time, and any transaction reference number.
-This situation requires contacting your bank without delay, as per official RBI guidelines (2026), banks are mandated to resolve such disputes within a specific timeframe.
-You’re documenting evidence for a dispute.
+This situation requires contacting your bank without delay, as per official RBI guidelines (2026), banks are mandated to resolve such disputes within specific timeframes.
+You are documenting evidence for a dispute.
+Keep any transaction slip, even if no cash was dispensed, as it is crucial proof.

 What to Do When an ATM Shows an Error

 When an ATM displays an error, your immediate reaction might be frustration or confusion.
 However, taking a methodical approach can often resolve the issue or provide you with the necessary information for your bank.
-You have several options before giving up.

-It’s important to remember that not all errors require immediate contact with your bank.
 Many can be fixed with simple, user-initiated steps.
-You’re essentially performing a quick diagnostic check before escalating the problem.
+You are essentially performing a quick diagnostic check before escalating the problem.
+Knowing these steps can save you valuable time and effort.

 First Steps to Try

-When an error appears, don’t panic.
+When an error appears, do not panic.
 Your first action should be to carefully read the message displayed on the screen.
+It often contains clues about the problem.

-If your card is still in the machine, retrieve it carefully.
 Then, try reinserting your card and attempting the transaction again.
 Many temporary glitches, especially communication errors, resolve themselves with a second attempt.
+This simple action often fixes minor connectivity issues.

 Check Your Card